-&lt;sup>22 However, it is not a guarantee that the State would not have otherwise received those benefits.
+22 However, it is not a guarantee that the State would not have otherwise received those benefits.
 See page 19 for a discussion of the "but for" problem and the HRTC.

-Maine's HRTC is currently limited in the impact it can provide by its narrow application only to the rehabilitation of income-producing properties (see pages 17-27 for more detailed discussion on what impacts can be expected).
-According to MHPC, most historic buildings listed individually in the National Register or located in historic districts in Maine are not income-producing properties, with the remaining most likely being private residences.
+Maine's HRTC is currently limited in the impact it can provide by its narrow application only to the rehabilitation of income-producing properties (see pages 17-26 for more detailed discussion on what impacts can be expected).
+According to MHPC, most historic buildings listed individually in the National Register or located in historic districts in Maine are not income-producing properties, with the remaining most likely being private residences.23

 While the federal credit is also limited to income-producing historic properties, if Maine did choose to expand the state's credit, it would not be unique in this regard.
 Twenty-two other states have historic rehabilitation tax credits for homeowners and New York offers a credit specifically for the rehabilitation of barns (see Appendix C).
-OPEGA heard from stakeholders that there is interest from homeowners for such a credit, and Maine's 2021-2026 Edition Statewide Historic Preservation Plan notes that the creation of a tax incentive for historic homeowners was a common request during the preparation of the plan.
-OPEGA provides more information about a potential opportunity for improvement regarding a tax credit for non-income producing historic rehabilitations in recommendation E.1.
+OPEGA heard from stakeholders that there is interest from homeowners for such a credit, and Maine's 2021-2026 Edition Statewide Historic Preservation Plan notes that the creation of a tax incentive for historic homeowners was a common request during the preparation of the plan.24 OPEGA provides more information about a potential opportunity for improvement regarding a tax credit for non-income producing historic rehabilitations in the Opportunities for Improvement section on pages 32-33.